arivictor/intentional-architecture-in-python/book/1-philosophy.md

 # Chapter 1: Philosophy

 Software architecture is a discipline of intentional decisions.
 A mindset.
 A way of understanding the system beneath the code.
-It’s not folder structures, and it is not obedience to the first pattern you learned.
+It’s not just folder structures, and it is not obedience to the first pattern you learned.

-Most developers first encounter "architecture" as a list of commandments handed down from someone more senior: "separate your layers," "use hexagonal," "follow SOLID."
-You follow the rules because they seem important, but no one ever explains what problem they exist to solve.
-We are going to break that cycle.

 Software architecture is not a set of patterns you apply just because.
 It’s not a diagram you draw.
 It’s the collective form your decisions take over time.

 Architecture is choosing the parts of your system that must be easy to change, and protecting them from the parts that won't be.
-For example, pricing rules change frequently, so they live in the domain.
-Database choice changes rarely, so it's isolated in infrastructure.
+For example, the business logic your business runs on is less likely to change than the type of storage service you use.
+We use architecture to separate those concerns and ensure that when one changes, the other remains unaffected.

-Everything around your core logic will shift.
+Everything around your business logic will shift.
 Frameworks will change.
 Databases will be replaced.
 APIs will evolve.
 Business priorities will absolutely change.
 If the heart of your system is dependent on any of these, your codebase becomes hostage to technical detail.
 That’s how software becomes a burden.
 Not through bad syntax or poor variable naming, but through uninformed decisions made early and left to solidify.

-Architecture is intentional.
+Good architecture is intentional.

 Thinking like an architect means shifting the question from "What pattern should I use?" to "What decision am I protecting here?"
 The pattern becomes a consequence, not a prescription.
 Good architecture comes from judgment: the ability to reason about constraints, tradeoffs, and the long-term impact of what seems like a small choice today.